wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/query_node.md

 ### Deadman

-Helper function for creating an alert on low throughput, a.k.a. deadman&#39;s switch.
+Helper function for creating an alert on low throughput, a.k.a. a deadman&#39;s switch.

 - Threshold -- trigger alert if throughput drops below threshold in points/interval.
 - Interval -- how often to check the throughput.
 - Expressions -- optional list of expressions to also evaluate.
 Useful for time of day alerting.

 Example:

 ```javascript